 Problems will inevitably arise, whether you use the provider’s equipment or your own.
-While your first instinct may be to call for repair, it’s possible you can fix the issue yourself.
+While your first instinct may be to call for a repair, it’s possible you can fix the issue yourself.
 Many technical issues, like a weak signal, can be solved with a reset.
 Online guides for more complex problems can be found through a simple web search.

 Not every issue can be solved without an expert’s help.
 In these scenarios, you may still want to avoid calling your internet provider.
 Non-ISP specialists like Geek Squad may offer cheaper assistance than your provider.
 Before calling anyone, compare prices and find the nearest store location.
 Some groups charge for distance traveled, so take that into account.